 This database provides access to periodicals, pamphlets, books, diaries, photos and other primary source materials on issues at the intersection of gender and class from the late-eighteenth century to the era of suffrage in the early-twentieth century.
 The transnational scope predominantly features information on European and North American social movements, but also includes collections from other regions.

-Brings together approximately 1.5 million pages of primary sources on social, political, health, and legal issues impacting LGBTQ communities around the world.
-Rare and unique content from microfilm, newsletters, organizational papers, government documents, manuscripts, pamphlets, and other types of primary sources sheds light on the gay rights movement, activism, the HIV/AIDS crisis, and more.
+This database available via Gale, brings together approximately 1.5 million pages of primary sources on social, political, health, and legal issues impacting LGBTQ communities around the world.
+Rare and unique content from a variety of primary sources sheds light on the gay rights movement, activism, the HIV/AIDS crisis, and more.

 The letters and diaries in this collection were authored by women resident in Great Britain or Ireland between 1700 and 1950.
 They provide first person accounts of about 500 women from all age groups, ethnicities, and many geographical regions.
 The materials may be browsed by author, source, year, place, historical events and personal events.